-We are not aware of any other consultations with other accountants about auditing and accounting matters during the year ended October 31, 2019.
+We are not aware of any other consultations with other accountants about auditing and accounting matters, except that the Organization has engaged Crowe LLP to provide internal audit and consulting services, during the year ended October 31, 2020.

 12. Auditor Independence